jonashackt/soap-spring-boot-cxf/README.md

 If if you can´t wait to start or the tutorials are [tldr;], then import my [kibana_export.json](https://github.com/jonashackt/soap-spring-boot-cxf/blob/master/kibana_export.json) as an example.

-### Done´s
-* No XML-configuration, also for undocumented CXF-details :)
-* Readable Namespace-Prefixes
-* Testcases with Apache CXF
-* Custom SoapFault, when non-schmeme-compliant or syntactically incorrect XML is send to the service
-* Tests with Raw HTTP-Client for Reaction on syntactically incorrect XML
-* Custom Exception in Weather-WSDL/XSDs
-* Example of Controller and Mappers, that map to and from an internal Domain-Model - for loose coupling between generated JAXB-Classes and Backends
-* Facade-Mode, that only returns Dummy-Responses, if configured
-* Logging-Framework for centralization of logging and message-creation, including chance to define individial logging-Ids
-* Webservice-Method that returns a PDF-File (you can view the base64-encoded String inside the Webservice´ Response with a small Angular/Boot-App I wrote for that: [base64gular])
-* PDF-Test with asserts of the PDF-contents via [Pdfbox]
-* Deployment to [Heroku], with inspiration from my colleague´s [blogpost] - see it in action (maybe you have to wait a while, cause it´s just a free Heroku-Dyno) [here] - or call it via [SOAP-UI]

 ### Done´s with Loganalysis with ELK-Stack
 * Correlate all Log-Messages (Selfmade + ApacheCXFs SOAP-Messages) within the Scope of one Service-Consumer`s Call in Kibana via logback´s [MDC], placed in a Servlet-Filter